Home Remedies For Dog Scooting · Kinship

 petesphotography / iStock

 When it comes to gross behaviors, your dog scooting their butt across the floor (or on your new rug), definitely tops the list.
-It may seem funny or weird, but scooting is no laughing matter — in fact, it’s usually a sign of an issue with your dog’s anal sacs.
-They drag their butts across the floor in an attempt to empty their full anal glands.
-Some dogs will also lick the anal area, while others will nip and bite at their bottom or chase their tails.
+It may seem funny or weird, but scooting is no laughing matter — in fact, it’s usually a sign of an issue with their digestive system, anal glands, skin, or something else.
+Before you try to remedy your dog’s scooting at home, get a veterinarian’s diagnosis.

 Navigating life